1MoreTechGuy/TrueNAS-API-Scripts/README.md

 API version override

 You can override the API version the script uses by setting the `TRUENAS_API_VERSION` environment variable or passing `--api-version` on the command line.
-If not provided the script defaults to `v25.10.0`.
+The default for the root script is `v25.10.0`.
+The compatibility copy in `v25.04/` defaults to `v25.04.2`.

 ## Troubleshooting